Indiana Murder Defense Attorney

 Unlike most attempt charges, attempted murder is codified as its own distinct crime separate from an actual murder charge.
 Attempted murder is a Level 1 felony, carrying a possible penalty of between 20 and 40 years in prison.
 An attempted murder conviction requires that a person act with the specific intent to kill another person as opposed to acting in a reckless manner.

-When you are looking to hire a murder attorney or an attempted murder lawyer it is important that you find a team of attorneys that are educated in the nuances of the law and who have experience in arguing these complex issues to a jury.
-Successfully defending a murder case may require your murder attorney to be well versed in cross-examining forensic experts in fields such as DNA, Serology, Ballistics, and Cell Phone technology.
+When you are looking to hire a murder attorney or an attempted murder lawyer, it is important that you find a team of attorneys that is educated in the nuances of the law and that has experience in arguing these complex issues to a jury.
+Successfully defending a murder case may require your murder attorney to be well versed in cross-examining forensic experts in fields such as DNA, serology, ballistics, and cellphone technology.

-The attorneys at Hayes Ruemmele LLC have over 40 years of combined legal experience, and have collectively tried well over a 100 jury trials.
-We have defended Murder and Attempted Murder cases at both the trial court and appellate levels.
+The attorneys at Hayes Ruemmele LLC have over 50 years of combined legal experience and have collectively tried well over 100 jury trials.
+We have defended murder and attempted murder cases at both the trial court and appellate levels.
 We can provide representation from the early stages of a rape investigation all the way to an appeal at the Indiana Supreme Court.